j-f-d/hass-esi-thermostat/README.md

 Or: -->

 1. Open [HACS]
-2. Click/Touch the three dots in the top right
+2. Click/Touch the three dots in the top right, select: "Custom Repositories"
-3. Select "Custom Repositories"
+    1. Paste <https://github.com/j-f-d/hass-esi-thermostat> as the repository name
-4. Paste <https://github.com/j-f-d/hass-esi-thermostat> as the repository name
+    2. Select "Integration" for the type
-5. Select "Integration" for the type, ESI Thermostat (JFD) should now be in the "Available for download" list
+    3. Close the pop-up, "ESI Thermostat (JFD)" should now be in the "Available for download" list
-6. Select the "ESI Thermostat (JFD)" integration and press the "Download" icon.
+5. Select the "ESI Thermostat (JFD)" integration and press the "Download" icon.

 ### Manual integration download